What action to take when paying maternity pay if an employee leaves, becomes sick, dies, or is awarded a pay rise.

-- becomes sick during the SMP pay period don’t pay her Statutory Sick Pay (SSP) but continue to pay her SMP as normal
+- becomes sick during the SMP pay period don’t pay Statutory Sick Pay (SSP) but continue to pay SMP as normal

-- returns to work within the Maternity Pay Period (MPP) and then goes sick during that period, SMP is payable and not SSP
+- returns to work within the MPP and then goes sick during that period, SMP is payable not SSP

 Keeping in touch days

-To keep in touch during her maternity leave and ease her eventual return to work, a woman can work for you during her SMP pay period for up to 10 days without ending her maternity leave or losing her SMP for the week in which that work is done.
-These 10 days are called ‘Keeping in Touch’ (KIT) days and enable your employee to undertake the odd day’s training or do some work for you on occasions.
+To keep in touch during maternity leave and ease your employee’s return to work, an employee can work for you during their SMP pay period for up to 10 days without ending their maternity leave or losing their SMP for any weeks that they do some work.
+These 10 days are called ‘keeping in touch’ (KIT) days and allow your employee to undertake the odd day’s training or do some occasional work for you.

-- whether the KIT days are used consecutively, singly or in blocks, but any work on any day (even as little as an hour) will count as a whole KIT day
+- whether the KIT days are used in a row, singly or in blocks, but any work on any day (even an hour) will count as a whole KIT day

-Once your employee has used her 10 KIT days, she will lose one week’s SMP for each week or part week she works for you.
+Once your employee has used their 10 KIT days, they’ll lose one week’s SMP for each week or part week they work for you.

-The SMP pay period is not extended to take account of any such weeks.
+The SMP pay period isn’t extended to take account of any such weeks.
 Any SMP lost in this way is always at the standard rate first, or 90% of the AWE if this is lower than the standard rate.